aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/find-or-search-data/find-cells-with-specific-style/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to find cells with a particular style applied.
 You can use Aspose.Cells for Python via .NET to find all cells with a common style.
-Aspose.Cells for Python via .NET provides the [**FindOptions.style**](https://reference.aspose.com/cells/python-net/aspose.cells/findoptions/style/) property which you can use to specify the style to search cells for.
+Aspose.Cells for Python via .NET provides the [**FindOptions.style**](https://reference.aspose.com/cells/python-net/aspose.cells/findoptions/style/) property, which you can use to specify the style to search for.

 {{% /alert %}}